JCMais/JCMais/README.md

 🙋‍♂️ Pronouns: _He_/_Him_

-⚡ Fun Fact: I've an Accounting degree, but I never worked as an accountant.
+⚡ Fun Fact: I've a Bachelor's Degree in Accounting, but I never worked as an Accountant.